Hexes, Curses, and Jinxes – What Are They?

 Curses: Objects of Misfortune

-A cursed object might cause a variety of misfortunes, from bad luck and health problems to strained relationships or financial difficulties.
+A cursed object might cause various misfortunes, from bad luck and health problems to strained relationships or financial difficulties.
 In modern witchcraft, curses are used less frequently than hexes, often reserved for situations where someone seeks to protect something valuable or deter others from meddling.
 Breaking a curse typically requires identifying the object in question and performing a ritual to cleanse or neutralize the negative energy attached to it.

 book, spectacles, potion